Status of the Organization

 Memoranda of Understanding on Academic and Scientific Cooperation

 The ITER Organization regularly signs Memoranda of Understanding on academic and scientific cooperation with universities and research institutions in the ITER Members to promote cooperation and exchange in all academic and scientific fields of mutual interest and to advance the training of young fusion researchers.
-The current list is always published in the Annual Report.
+The up-to-date list is always published in the Annual Report.